betheden/hebrew-grammar/content/state_determined.rst

 When a
 :ref:`noun_common`
-is followed by an adjective and both words are :ref:`state_determined`, the adjective describes an attribute of the noun.
+is followed by an adjective and both words are definite, the adjective describes an attribute of the noun.

 .. csv-table:: Example: JOS 21:45